---

 description: Installation and getting started with Firestore.

-next: /firestore/usage-with-flatlists
+next: /firestore/emulator

 previous: /auth/multi-factor-auth